-If you check your feet and discover any breaks in the skin, minor cuts or blisters, cover them with a sterile dressing.
+If you check your feet and discover any breaks in the skin, minor cuts or blisters, cover the area with a sterile dressing.
 Do not burst blisters.
-Contact your podiatry department or GP immediately (their contact numbers are over the page).
+Contact your podiatry department or GP immediately (contact numbers are over the page).
+If these people are not available and there is no sign of healing after one day, go to your local accident and emergency department.